WarwickTechCrew/tc-website-wiki/wiki/03-disciplines/02-sound/10-radio-mics-2024/index.md

 * Daily chain networking, so no switch is required
 * Better e-ink displays for transmitters

+We have also compared these systems against the lower-end Shure SLX-D and Sennheiser EW-D systems but have concluded not to go with these for the following reasons:
+* Shure SLX-D and Sennheiser EW-D are a pure plastic construction and given what our radio mics go through (e.g. people landing on them and being sat on, etc.), I don't think that's right for us.
+* Sennheiser EW-D has no controls on the transmitters so making quick changes during a show is quite difficult as the packs need to be re-synced every time there is a change.
+* These systems wouldn't be much more compact or lighter than our current system, which is one of our objectives to minimise.
+* EW-D doesn't have the capability to monitor levels etc. from Ethernet/data and doesn't show battery level or the channel on the packs themselves.
+It also doesn't have a headphone listening jack on the front like our current system.
+* Neither of these have the higher density either or the option of Dante.
+EW-DX has everything we want in a system.
+* Shure QLX-D and ULX-D are both more expensive and are feature equivalent to EW-D and EW-DX respectively.

 ## Why Now?

 Tech Crew have been discussing the purchase of a new radio mic system for the past few years as we've been aware of our